Aadoxide/deceiving-hand/README.md

 A tiny client side fabric mod for MC Java 26.1.2.

 Set **Options → Skin Customization → Main Hand** to **Left** as usual.
 The setting remains left-handed for third-person rendering and multiplayer, while your own first-person main arm and held item render on the right.
-The offhand renders on the left.

 ## Requirements